nhsx/open-cyber/index.md

 ## CCGs and Proportions of Trusts Compliance - Colour Coded Population
 <br>
-The proportions of trust compliance within each ICS with boundaries (in blue) are shown.
+The proportions of trust compliance within each ICS with boundaries (in black) are shown.
 The ICSs are colored to represent the patient population level.
-The darker the shade of grey the higher the patient population level.
+The darker the shade of blue the higher the patient population level.

-<iframe src="chloropleth_DSPT_PieCharts_pop.html" height="600px" width="100%" style="border:none;"></iframe>
+<iframe src="chloropleth_DSPT_PieCharts_population.html" height="600px" width="100%" style="border:none;"></iframe>

 <hr class="nhsuk-u-margin-top-0 nhsuk-u-margin-bottom-6">